samcbride/technical-test/README.md

 # Technical Test

 I decided to write the technical test in React as I have recently been working with it through my coding bootcamp and thought it would lend well to this task.
-A recent project we worked on (a weather-app) helped me shape this tech test a great deal, as I felt that the structure of that project was quite similar to what I wanted to accomplish here.
+A recent project we worked on (a weather-app) helped me shape this tech test, as I felt that the structure of that project was quite similar to what I wanted to accomplish here.
 <br>

 ### To get started: